-Noah is a political anthropologist focusing on political structures and violence in the Middle East and South Asia and the Director of the Consortium for Innovative Environments in Learning.
+Noah is a political anthropologist focusing on political structures and violence in the Middle East and South Asia and is currently Provost at Goddard College.

 In 2006-2008 Noah spent 18 months with a group of potters in the town of Istalif, some 30 miles north of Kabul.
 His book, Bazaar Politics: Power and Pottery in an Afghan Market Town, explains how various lineages of potters and other craftspeople in town worked together to maintain peace even while the insurgency grew rapidly in neighboring districts.
 This first full length ethnography from Afghanistan since the 1970s was reviewed in The New York Times, The Financial Times and elsewhere.